-Many of us think about cheese when we think of veganism.
-“Yes, but cheese, I could never live without cheese!”
-It is what I often hear from family and friends.
-I would even say that I hear that more often than the bacon or the protein loss fear.
+Many of us think about the lack of cheese when we think of veganism.
+“Yes, but cheese, I could never live without cheese!” is what I often heard from family and friends.

-I think the problem is, is that a lot of people that have never learned about the whole concept and the endless meal possibilities, can’t imagine a meal without meat or cheese.
-I too was like that!
+I had the same belief system and couldn’t imagine a life without cheese!
 I believed, veggies are a side that can be skipped, not so the meat and cheese.
-When I first thought about veganism, my first thought was cheese; the second was veggies every day!
-It was not a pleasant thought at that time, as I considered myself a cheese and a meat lover.
+When I first thought about veganism, my very first thought was cheese; the second was veggies every day!
+Not a pleasant thought at that time, as I considered myself a cheese and a meat lover.

-I made the experience when going vegan, that some of my friends suddenly showed a lot of concern for my health.
-After my husband and our daughter decided to follow the vegan path as well, there were even more concerns from many friends and family.
+When going vegan, some of my friends suddenly showed a lot of concern for my health.
+After my husband and our daughter decided to follow the vegan path as well, there were even more concerns from some friends and family.

 We tend to cling to the things we are familiar with; change is often hard because we have to let go of habits, traditions, and much more.
-Many foods are associated with memories of our childhood, from mother’s and granny’s recipes to dishes that we always had at family gatherings or the favorite childhood foods.
+Many foods are associated with memories of our childhood, from mother’s and granny’s recipes to dishes that we always had at family gatherings or our favorite childhood dishes.

 We think that we are compassionate, but it often ends when we sit down to eat.
 We condition our children that are born kind and don’t want to eat animals because they love them.
-All children I know did that, and I did that as a child, my child did that too.
+All children I know did that, I was like that as a child, and my child was like that too.
 But we tell them that they have to if they want to stay healthy or for other reasons because our parents told us the same.

 Once I decided to go vegan, I indeed missed cheese at the beginning.
 But after I found my routine and became even more creative than before, it was gone.
 I have not ever missed it since.
 There are so many delicious dishes, ideas on how to make creamy and cheesy sauces, crusts, and so much more.
 We have more variety on our dinner table than ever before.
 And with so many cheese alternatives on the market, no one needs to have their pizza or bread spread without it anymore.

-Also, you can use any seeds you like, such as sesame, sunflower, cumin seeds, or any ones of your choice.
-It will have a slightly firm, more of a creamy texture that goes very well with both savory and sweet combinations, such as fruit jams or seitan sausages.
-It tastes fantastic on a slice of quality bread, such as sourdough or on whole-grain crackers.
+Also, you can use any seeds you like, such as sesame, sunflower, cumin seeds, or any of your choice.
+It will have a slightly firm, more creamy texture that goes very well with both savory and sweet combinations, such as fruit jams or seitan sausages.
+It tastes fantastic on a slice of quality bread, such as sourdough, or on whole-grain crackers.